-- A. Yes, because the witness viewed the burglary via a CCTV camera which failed to record the incident. - B. No, because the man is known to the witness. - C. Yes, because the man is known to the police. - D. No, because the lighting at the time of the offence was poor. - E. No, because the distance between the jewellery shop and the public house was too great.
+- A. Yes, because the witness viewed the burglary via a CCTV camera which failed to record the incident. - B. No, because the man is known to the witness. - C. Yes, because the man is known to the police. - D. No, because the lighting at the time of the offence was poor. - E. No, because the distance between the jewellery shop and the bar was too great.

-A man was convicted of theft four months ago.
+A man was convicted in the Magistrates' Court of theft four months ago.
 He received a suspended sentence order of six months' custody.
 The operational period of the suspended sentence is 12 months.
 A requirement to complete 80 hours of unpaid work was attached to the suspended sentence order and the man has completed the unpaid work.

-The man has now been convicted in the Magistrates' Court of a non-imprisonable driving offence committed one month ago.
+The man has now been convicted in the Magistrates' Court for an offence of criminal damage committed one month ago.

-Can the Magistrates' Court activate the sentence of imprisonment?
+Can the Magistrates' Court activate the custodial sentence?